syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Customize-each-chart-axis-label.md

 {% highlight c# %}

     int month = 0;

-    //The DateTimeAxis in a chart displays the first label of each month with a month format, while other labels within the same month are formatted with a day format. private void XAxes_LabelCreated(object sender, ChartAxisLabelEventArgs e)
+    //Customize each axis label achieved by displays the first label of each month with a month format, while other labels within the same month are formatted with a day format in DateTimeAxis of the chart.

+    private void XAxes_LabelCreated(object sender, ChartAxisLabelEventArgs e)
     {
         DateTime date = DateTime.Parse(e.Label);